dinruz/js-exercises-functions-arrays/README.md

   - Whatever you say to grandma (whatever you type in), she should respond with "*HUH?!
 SPEAK UP, SONNY!*", unless you shout it (type in all capitals).
 If you shout, she can hear you (or at least she thinks so) and yells back "*NO, NOT SINCE 1938!*".

   - **optional**: To make your program really believable, have grandma shout a different year each time; maybe any year at random between 1930 and 1950.
-(This part is optional)

   - You can't stop talking to grandma until you shout "*BYE*".

-  💡 **Tip**: Don't forget 'BYE'with an Enter is not the same as 'BYE' without one!
+  💡 **Tip**: Don't forget 'BYE' is not the same as 'BYE  ' or '  BYE '!
               Use `trim()`.
 </details>

 ---